 ^{}University of Illinois, Urbana-Champaign.
-Thanks to Vivek Bhattacharya, Jonathan Dingel, Jorge Lemus, Charly Porcher, Tyler Ransom, and participants at the Illinois macro lunch for helpful comments and to Flavio Rodrigues for research assistance.
+Thanks to Treb Allen, Vivek Bhattacharya, Jonathan Dingel, Jorge Lemus, Charly Porcher, Tyler Ransom, and participants at Midwest Macro, the Urban Economics Association meetings, and the Illinois macro lunch for helpful comments and to Flavio Rodrigues for research assistance.
 All errors are my own.

-Many papers in economics estimate the average moving cost to be large, often several times annual household income (Kennan and Walker, 2011; Bryan and Morten, 2019, etc.).
-This may seem implausibly large when compared to actual expenses associated with a move.
-Others have noted that these migration costs could reflect other frictions, and that if they explicitly model these other frictions, then estimated moving costs fall (Schmutz and Sidibé, 2019; Porcher, 2020; Heise and Porzio, 2022; Giannone, Li, Paixao and Pang, 2023).
+Many papers in economics estimate the average moving cost to be large, often several times annual household income (Kennan and Walker, 2011; Bryan and Morten, 2019, etc.).1 This may seem implausibly large when compared to actual expenses associated with a move.
+Others have noted that these migration costs could reflect other frictions, and that if they explicitly model these other frictions, then estimated moving costs fall (Schmutz and Sidibé, 2019; Porcher, 2020; Heise and Porzio, 2022; Giannone, Li, Paixao and Pang, 2023).2